uwasystemhealth/FRACAS_team2/README.md

 This system will serve as an element of a greater knowledge management and transfer system, allowing current and future members to see records of past failures and how they were dealt with.
 Our intention is that this knowledge capture system can improve UWAM's scheduling, budgeting, management, vehicle testing, and the focus of future design efforts.

-A requirements documents has already been developed as part of a BPhil 2nd year project.
-The clients are Erwin Bauernschmitt from UWAM and Prof Melinda Hodkiewicz (a maintenance and
+A requirements documents has been developed as part of a BPhil 2nd year project.
+The clients are Erwin Bauernschmitt from UWAM and Prof Melinda Hodkiewicz